A K-theory spectrum for cobordism cut and paste groups: Cubes of manifolds with boundary

 The first term can be thought of as cobordisms of length zero, which are the image of the degeneracy map from $X_{0,0,0}$ to $X_{0,0,1}$.
-The second summand encodes the data of a cobordism of an arbitrary length $l$ after rescaling it to the length 1 and keeping track of $l$ in the $(0, \infty)$ term.
+The second summand encodes cobordism bundles of non-zero length.